 Place this reminder somewhere you can see daily.
 And fill it regularly.
 This will keep your eye on the target and take you directly to debt freedom.

 Do you have a heap of unread magazines lying around in your home?
 Perhaps it’s due to a subscription which you aren’t reading.
 Not only must you not restart the magazine, but you must also give them a call for a refund.
 You never know.
 They may even pay back the prorated amount.
 I’ve culled my subscriptions earlier and have never had a regret about it.

 Having a balanced breakfast gives you the energy to last the entire day.
-It also curbs your desire for a substantial, costly lunch.
-Meanwhile, breakfast could be quite cheap, healthy and quick.
+It also curbs your desire for a heavy, costly lunch.
+Meanwhile, breakfast could be quite cheap, healthy, and quick.
 A bowl of cereal in the morning usually helps me avoid an expensive lunch later in the day.